jprkindrid/FinShark/Readme.md

 May eventually add his react frontend as well.

-Cleaned up some issues, diverged a little from his methodology (i.e. adding a helper to ensure configuration variablesa actually exist), and added proper logging.
+Cleaned up some issues, diverged a little from his methodology (i.e. adding a helper to ensure configuration variables actually exist), and added proper logging.